HumbleDeer/Vz-Printhead-CNC/README.md

 # The Vz-Printhead (CNC version)

-The CNC Vz-Printhead is a light weight (27g full alu, and 22g hybrid carbon fiber+alu) and stiff head made for the VzBoTs, and now for Vcore3 (if using MGN9 X rail).
+The CNC Vz-Printhead is a lightweight (27g full alu, and 22g hybrid carbon fiber+alu) hyper-optimized for extreme stiffness, rigidity and performance.
+Originally designed for the VzBoT printers, it is available for a variety of printer platforms and has an open ecosystem of adaptable fan ducts, probe mounts, modification prints, and more.

 It was designed with compatibility in mind, already fitting a majority of the possible extruder and hot end combinations out there.
 With the height adjustable fan duct, your cooling system adapts to your hot end setup.